 The themes of investment, translation and integrity represent NHMRC’s strategy for health and medical research for the period covered by this plan.
 We will:

 - create knowledge and build research capability through investment in the highest quality health and medical research and the best researchers

-- drive the translation of health and medical research into clinical practice, policy and health systems and the effective commercialisation of research discoveries, supporting the pursuit of an Australian health system that is research-led, evidence-based, efficient and sustainable
+- drive the translation of health and medical research into clinical practice, policy and health systems and support the commercialisation of research discoveries, contributing to an Australian health system that is research-led, evidence-based, efficient and sustainable, and

 - maintain a strong integrity framework, which underpins rigorous and ethical research, and relevant and evidence-based guidelines, thereby promoting community trust.

 View the NHMRC Corporate Structure available in the download section.

 The Federal Health Council (the precursor to the National Health and Medical Research Council) was established in 1926 following a Royal Commission's recommendations.
 Membership of the Council then consisted of the Commonwealth Director General of Health and the Chief Health Officer of each State.

 The first meeting of the new NHMRC was held in February 1937 and was taken up mainly by discussion on medical research, including the 30,000 pounds allocated for grants in the first year.
 Since then the Council has consistently supported and stimulated health and medical research, keeping them closely linked to public-health issues and the community's need for health advice.
 In 1966-67, MREA appropriations exceeded $1 million for the first time and in 2018-19, the appropriation has increased to $829 million.